Politics of Mozambique: Executive branch

 The Constitution of Mozambique stipulates that the President of the Republic functions as the head of state, head of government, commander-in-chief of the armed forces, and as a symbol of national unity.
 He is directly elected for a five-year term via run-off voting; if no candidate receives more than half of the votes cast in the first round of voting, a second round of voting will be held in which only the two candidates who received the highest number of votes in the first round will participate, and whichever of the candidates obtains a majority of votes in the second round will thus be elected president.

+The President of the Republic is advised by the Council of State, a body which consists of the Ombudsman, the Prime Minister, the President of the Constitutional Council, previous Presidents of the Republic, the former President (speaker) of the Assembly of the Republic, seven council members elected by the Assembly of the Republic, four appointees chosen by the President of the Republic, and the runner up for President of the Republic in the elections.

 The Prime Minister is appointed by the President.
-His functions include convening and chairing the Council of Ministers (cabinet), advising the President, assisting the President in governing the country, and coordinating the functions of the other Ministers.
+His functions include convening and chairing the Council of Ministers (cabinet) who assist the President in governing the country and coordinate the functions of the other ministries.
+The Council of Ministers powers include the following: sign, ratify, follow, or end international agreements; supervise provincial, district, and local governments; draft bills to the Assembly of the Republic; pass decreed laws (subject to the assembly's ratification or refusal); defend the government's property and land; regulate economic and social sector activity; promote entrepreneurship and the development of co-operatives; ensure public order, social discipline, and the rights and freedoms of citizens; guide, direct, and regulate the country's representative bodies; create the Economic and Social Plan; create the State's Budget; and implement the State's Budget and Economic and Social Plan once they are approved by the Assembly of the Republic.
+The Council of Ministers also directs government sectors (especially health and education), labor policy, social security policy, and housing.

 Legislative branch

-The Assembly of the Republic (Assembleia da República) has 250 members, elected for a five-year term by proportional representation.
+The legislature of Mozambique's national government is unicamerical, so the Assembly of the Republic (Assembleia da República) is the only legislative chamber.
+It has 250 members, elected for a five-year term by proportional representation.
+A political party or coalition must get at least five percent of the vote to be eligible for a seat in the Assembly of the Republic.